earth-artificial-intelligence/geoweaver-site/content/english/_index.md

     image: "/images/service-1.png"
     content: "Geoweaver is an open-source, in-browser software designed for simplifying the composition and execution of data processing workflows.
 It efficiently leverages high-performance servers for workflow execution and includes features such as code history and workflow orchestration, easing the creation and maintenance of workflows.
 "
-    # bulletpoints:
-    #   - "10+ Pre-build pages"
-    #   - "95+ Google Pagespeed Score"
-    #   - "Build with Hugo and TailwindCSS for easy and customizable styling"
-    #   - "Fully responsive on all devices"
-    #   - "SEO-optimized for better search engine rankings"
-    #   - "**Open-source and free** for personal and commercial use"
-    # button:
-    #   enable: false
-    #   label: "Get Started Now"
-    #   link: "#"

   - title: "PyGeoweaver"
     image: "/images/service-2.png"
     content: "PyGeoweaver is a Python wrapper of Geoweaver workflow management system.
 It enables users to interact with Geoweaver workflows programmatically, offering full Geoweaver functionality, including workflow orchestration, code history/versioning, and server management."